RCJacH/RCJacH.github.io/content/post/review/scoop.md

 It displays all results that is caused by the installation process, and discards all the details for debugging that clog up the screen for normal usage.
 In this case, we realize that in order to install `git`, Scoop has to install `7zip` first to extract the compressed package, so it automatically installed `7zip`.

 Now check the start menu, windows will display `7-Zip`, `Git GUI`, and `Git Bash` as recently added programs.
-They will also appear under the folder called `Scoop Apps` in the start menu.
+They will also appear under the folder `Scoop Apps`.

 ![Windows start menu after installing git with Scoop](https://raw.githubusercontent.com/RCJacH/BlogImages/master/review/scoop/start_menu_screenshot_after_installing_git.png)

 Since we gave no options to `scoop install`, our `git` and `7zip` was installed under the default location `\path\to\scoop\apps\`.
 This allows us to run the programs without administrator's permission.

-If there's a desire to install programs globally, we can use the option `-g`.
+If there's a desire to install programs globally, we can use the option `-g`, as in `scoop install -g git`.

 But before that, we should consider where to place our global apps folder.
 The default global folder is `C:\ProgramData\scoop\apps\`, but we can change that using the following command.